Content Menu

 South AfricaType M / N230V50Hz

-Step 2: Understand Different Power Plug Types and Socket Standards
+Step 2: Understand Different Power Plug Types and Socket Standard

 types of power plugs, international plug types, socket standards